 Four out of five Canadians believe seniors are at greatest risk of cyber fraud, while 55 per cent believe students are at elevated risk.

-But the reality is that anyone can be a victim of cyber fraud.
+But the reality is that anyone can be a victim of digital fraud.
 In other words, it’s up to you to be conscious of what you share online and how that can help someone hack into your accounts — and to take the necessary actions to protect yourself.

 It might help to know just how easy it is to fall victim to a scam.
 This Interac Fraud Prevention Map of Canada shows just how widespread the problem is, which underscores how every Canadian needs to be vigilant.

-2. Educate yourself on the risks
+2. Educate yourself on digital fraud risks and job scams

 While we recognize the need to avoid risky behaviour, many Canadians engage in it anyway.
 For example, would it be possible for a hacker to guess your passwords and security answers based on information you’re sharing through your social media accounts?
 If so, you’re putting yourself at potential risk.

-As for sharing information in response to incoming messages, this article talks about how to recognize and avoid some common email-related scams, while this one contains information and advice specific to a recent problem: email and phishing scams relating to COVID-19 relief benefits.
+As for sharing information in response to incoming messages, this article talks about how to recognize and avoid some common email scams, while this one contains information and advice specific to a recent problem: email and phishing scams relating to COVID-19 relief benefits.

 3. Take action today to safeguard your cyber security and data privacy